Basic modeling exercises#

 Sequence flow#

-2. Toggle Token Simulation to observe, how each token flows through the process one task at time.
+Toggle Token Simulation to observe how each token flows through the process one task at a time.

-3. While on the simulator, hover on a task to toggle pause on a task.
+While on the simulator, hover over a task to toggle pause.

 Exclusive paths#

-2. Toggle Simulation to observe, how tokens choose their path on splits and joins.
+Toggle Simulation to observe how tokens choose their path at splits and joins.

-3. While on the simulator, use switch button on the gateways to change the path.
+While on the simulator, use the switch button on gateways to change the path.

 Concurrent paths#

-2. One at time, choose the exlusive gateways on your diagram and use their context modeling palettes to turn them into parallel gateways.
+exclusive gateways on your diagram and use their context modeling palette to turn them into

-3. Toggle Simulation to observe, how tokens multiple on splits and merge back in joins.
+Toggle Simulation to observe how tokens multiply on splits and merge back at joins.

-4. While on the simulator, toggle pause on tasks to observe, how joining gateways wait for all incoming paths before letting merged token to continue.
+While on the simulator, toggle pause on tasks to observe how joining gateways wait for all incoming paths before letting the merged token continue.

 concurrent-paths-locked.bpmn